streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/filters.md

 ## DropFilter

-The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.DropFilter`
+The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.DropFilter`.

-The drop filter can be used to prevent some messages (i.n records) to be written into Kafka.
+The `DropFilter` can be used to prevent some messages (i.e records) to be written into Kafka.

 ### Configuration